top of page

 • 4 min read

-When you’re ready to build a website for your contracting business, the first question that hits you is: How much is this going to cost?
-It’s a fair question.
+When you’re ready to build a website for your contracting business, the first question that you might ask is, "How much is this going to cost?"
+Fair question!
 You want a site that looks professional, attracts leads, and works smoothly.
 But the price tag?
-It can vary wildly.
-Let me walk you through the real deal on contractor website design costs so you can make smart decisions without getting blindsided.
+It can vary.
+Let me walk you through the what I know about contractor website design costs, so you can make smart decisions without getting blindsided.

-Why Website Design Costs Vary So Much
+Website Design Costs CAN VARY

 • Custom design vs. templates: Custom sites are tailored to your brand and needs.
-Templates are cheaper but less unique.
+Templates are cheaper drag-and-drops, but less unique.

 • Content creation: Will you provide text and images, or do you want the designer to handle that?

-• Maintenance and updates: Some designers offer ongoing support, which adds to the cost but keeps your site fresh.
+• Maintenance and updates: Some designers offer ongoing support, which adds to the cost, but keeps your site fresh.

-Breaking Down the Main Cost Components
+the Main WEBSITE DESIGN Cost Components

 1. Planning and Strategy